LOWKEYWORKS/yt-suite-privacy/index.md

 ## Contact

-For privacy-related questions regarding YT Suite, users may contact the developer through the support options provided on the Chrome Web Store listing.
+For privacy-related questions regarding YT Suite, users may contact the developer at:

+bylowkeyworks@gmail.com